SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics/Week 2/Accelerated_C++_3_5/README.md

 1. Set breakpoint in source file (i.e. double click in the left margin on the line you want the program to break).

-2. In Eclipse, right click on the boilerplate-eclipse in Project Explorer, select Debug As -> Local C/C++ Application, choose the **shell-app** binary to run.
+2. In Eclipse, right click on the AcceleratedC++3-5-eclipse in Project Explorer, select Debug As -> Local C/C++ Application, choose the **shell-app** binary to run.

 3. If prompt to "Confirm Perspective Switch", select yes.